 Create a conditional merge section based on a formula field on an Opportunity record to merge ONLY if there is at least one product related to the Opportunity.

 - Create the section and content on template builder.

-- Create a formula field with the type as checkbox on the object merging from such as Opportunity.
+- Create a custom checkbox formula field on the base object, e.g. Opportunity.
 The formula field in our use case could be called “Line Items Exist”.
-This formula would have an IF statement to check whether the record has at least one product related to the opportunity, then return true or false.
+This formula would have an IF statement to check whether the record has at least one product related to the Opportunity, then return true or false.

 - Go to the template builder and select the formula field.

 - Check the box to indicate that it is a conditional section.

 - Copy/paste the merge field code to create the section start/end tags in your document.